dvernooy/ErgWare/README.md

 - updated fonts

 #### v0.3 ####
+- drastically simplified RTOS code
-- updated button push algorithm to be more robust
+- updated thread table
 - added source to update font table in eeprom

 #### TO USE THIS: ####